vicfriedman/whileyCoyote-001/README.md

   * Insert an `NSLog()` that prints `YOU'RE CUCKOO!` into the `if` statement.
   * Hit run.
 You should see `YOU'RE CUCKOO!` mixed into the `Meep!
 Meep!`s in your console output.
 6. Immediately after this `if` statement, add a new `if` statement that checks when `steps` equals `50`.
 Insert an `NSLog()` that prints a string describing the sound of the anvil falling on Whiley Coyote (e.g. `@"SMASH!"`).
   * Hit run.
-You console output should end with:
+Your console output should end with:

 ```
 ...